decentraland/old-documentation/_posts/market/2018-01-09-mortgages.md

 As a borrower, you can then repay the loan by making periodic payments through the Decentraland Marketplace.

 If you fail to fully repay the loan, you have up to 7 days after the expiration date to repay your loan.
-After this period, then your lender may request the mortgage back through the RCN dApp.
+After this period, your lender may request the mortgage back through the RCN dApp.
 If your lender requests the mortgage back, you will see a “Defaulted” notice on the parcel page.
 You will lose the MANA you’ve paid, along with your ability to claim that parcel.

-You can see a list of your open mortgages by clicking **My Land** in the Decentraland Marketplace, and selecting the **Mortgages** tab.
+You can see a list of your open mortgages by clicking **My LAND** in the Decentraland Marketplace, and selecting the **Mortgages** tab.

 To make a payment, click **Pay** in the mortgage's details page, enter the amount of MANA you want to include in your payment, and click **Submit**.